- 1.a. Contacting Pololu

 - Use the Wixel as a secondary, parallel processor to add more computing power, I/O lines, and hardware peripherals to your Arduino (requires additional Wixel development).

-Advanced users can write programs for their Wixels to make use of the its 12 free general-purpose I/O lines, including 5 analog inputs, or to develop more complex wireless communication networks.
+Advanced users can write programs for their Wixels to make use of its 12 free general-purpose I/O lines, including 5 analog inputs, or to develop more complex wireless communication networks.